psteinroe/dt-livia-frontend/README.md

 firebase deploy
 ```

-_For running the app make sure to have the .env file with all firebase credentials moved to the root directory of the app._
+_For running the app locally make sure to have the .env file with all firebase variables moved to the root directory._

 ## References